‘You Shot Me’ Megan Thee Stallion Details Being Shot By Tory Lanez, Explains Not Initially Telling Police

 Megan also denied rumors that she assaulted the rapper for expressing interest in Kylie Jenner.
 As previously reported Megan and Tory were at Kylie Jenner’s pool before the incident went down.

 “Yes, this n***a Tory shot me.
-You shot me, and you got your publicist and your people going to these blogs, lying and shit,” she said.
+You shot me, and you got your publicist and your people going to these blogs, lying and s***,” she said.
 “Stop lying.
 Why lie?
 I don’t understand.
 I tried to keep the situation off the internet, but you’re dragging it.”

 “I never hit you.
 Motherf***s were like, ‘Oh she’s mad ’cause he’s trying to f*** with Kylie Jenner.’
 No I wasn’t,” she continued.
 “You shot me.”